The file system

 isblockdev(path) -> Bool

-Return true
+Returns true

-is a block device, false
+if the path' is a block device, otherwise it returns `false

 #